Lucy Harris (politician): Political career

 Harris voted for Brexit in the 2016 United Kingdom European Union membership referendum and said that this was the first time that she had voted for anything, as she felt that the EU was undemocratic and corrupt.
 In November 2018, she founded Leavers of Britain, a social club for Brexit supporters in the United Kingdom.
 Harris created the club as a safe space for Brexit supporters who she felt were being vilified for their views; she previously claimed to have been vilified by a fellow commuter on the Tube, who allegedly labelled her "stupid" and "racist" because she was carrying a bag with an anti-EU slogan.
 Harris has written pro-Brexit articles for the British internet magazine Spiked.

 She stood as a candidate for the Brexit Party in the 2019 European parliamentary election.
 She was second on her party's list, and was elected as one of three of its MEPs for the Yorkshire and Humber constituency.
 In a BBC Radio 5 Live interview prior to the EU parliamentary elections, Harris suggested that leaving the EU would have a "short-term" negative effect on the economy, which she estimated to last for "30 years" but that it was a cost worth paying for regaining sovereignty and democracy.
 She was a member of the Committee on International Trade, and was part of the delegation to the EU–Chile Joint Parliamentary Committee in the European Parliament.

 On 5 December 2019, Harris resigned her party's whip and became an independent MEP to support the Conservative Party in the December general election.
 Harris later became a Conservative MEP in January 2020, and held this role until the United Kingdom's withdrawal from the EU in the same month.
 She was a special adviser in the Department for Levelling Up, Housing and Communities in 2022; as of March 2023, she no longer held this role.

+Post-political career

+In January 2026, Harris was hired as a senior adviser by communications firm Weber Shandwick to "help guide clients in the era of populist politics".